TheresaLui/SelfHelpContent_v2/articles/problemscopingques.aip/problemscopingques-client-officeapps.md

                 },{
                 "id": "version_number",
                 "order": 3,
-                "controlType": "textbox",
+				"visibility": "client_type == Azure Information Protection Classic Client", "controlType": "textbox",
                 "displayLabel": "What version are you using?
-You can get the latest version [here](https://www.microsoft.com/download/details.aspx?id=53018)", "required": true
+Verify that you use a supported version <a href='https://docs.microsoft.com/en-us/azure/information-protection/rms-client/client-version-release-history#servicing-information-and-timelines'>Here</a>", "required": true
+                },{
+                "id": "version_number_ul",
+                "order": 4,
+				"visibility": "client_type == Azure Information Protection Unified Labeling Client", "controlType": "textbox",
+                "displayLabel": "What version are you using?
+Verify that you use a supported version <a href='https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history'>Here</a>", "required": true
                 },{
                     "id": "sccmigrate",